Kingemmy1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 mkdir my_dir 'rwx-xr--x'
 rwx-xr--x/my_dir
-Create a script that creates a directory called my_dir with permissions 751 in the working directory
+Create a script that creates a directory called my_dir with permissions 751 in the working directory chgrp
+Write a script that changes the group owner to school for the file hello